Backup withholding Resident and nonresident withholding

 Credit for backup withholding

-If a payee had income tax withheld under the backup withholding rule, the payee must report the federal income tax withholding on their return for the year they received the income.
+If a payee had income tax withheld under the backup withholding rule, the payee must report the California backup withholding on their return for the year they received the income.

 Certain payees are exempt, such as government entities and tax-exempt organizations.
 For a complete list, refer to IRS Form W-9.